PSA Pipe Fittings

 The couplings can be turned off manually, allowing coordination of fitting-to-fitting with a shared coupling.
 In the images below, we can see a selected wye fitting, which can then have its coupling turned off.
 This allows the end cap to have a shared coupling.
 So, there will be no duplicated coupling and no need for a small section of pipe between wye and end cap.

-The selected wye has coupling 2 turned off so a cap end can be placed onto the fitting.
+Selected wye has coupling 2 turned off and then a cap end can be placed onto the fitting.

 New Sanitary Tee/Wye Combined Fitting